MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 1. Open Visual Studio Code.
 1. Select the **New Folder** icon in the **Explorer** window, and create a new folder for your project, for example *AuthEventsTrigger*.
 1. Select the Azure extension icon on the left-hand side of the screen.
-Sign in to your Azure account if you haven't already. <!--Extra instructions maybe?-->
+Sign in to your Azure account if you haven't already.
 1. Under the **Workspace** bar, select the **Azure Functions** icon > **Create New Project**.

     :::image type="content" border="true"  source="media/auth-events-trigger/visual-studio-code-add-azure-function.png" alt-text="Screenshot that shows how to add an Azure function in Visual Studio Code.":::

 1. In the top bar, select the location to create the project.
-1. Select **C#** as the language, and **.NET 6.0 LTS** as the .NET runtime. <!--again mhy 6?-->
+1. Select **C#** as the language, and **.NET 6.0 LTS** as the .NET runtime.
 1. Select **HTTP trigger** as the template.
 1. Provide a name for the project, such as *AuthEventsTrigger*.
 1. accept **Company.Function** as the namespace, with **AccessRights** set to *Function*.